 My kids want to have a 4th of July parade to celebrate “America Time.”
 So I thought it would be cute to make batons for them to carry and twirl.
 The patriotic batons are easy and fun to make.
 The kids had a blast making them and love playing with them.
-This would be a great summer project too.

 On the first Wednesday of each month, a group of DIY and crafty bloggers join forces to bring you the #BlingontheCrafts blog hop.
 Each blogger creates a glittery, sparkly, shiny, shimmery, sequined, or “blingy” craft to share that goes with a monthly theme.